Benefit of Car Liens When Filing Bankruptcy

 Chapter 7 and Chapter 13 bankruptcy proceedings offer different approaches to getting relief from unmanageable debt.

 Chapter 7 bankruptcy is a liquidation.
-Under its provisions, the individual’s assets are sold off to raise money to pay off debts.
-Certain property is exempted from liquidation, including a car used as primary means of transportation, as well as property subject to a valid lien.
-Having a lien on your car can shield it from liquidation.
-Chapter 7 also allows the debtor to write off, or “discharge,” certain kinds of unsecured debt.
+Under its provisions, the individual’s non-exempt assets can be sold off to raise money to pay off debts.
+Certain property is exempted from liquidation.
+If the North Carolina exemptions are used, a debtor is permitted a $3,500.00 motor vehicle exemption.
+Having a lien on your car can shield it from liquidation since that lien reduces the equity in the vehicle.
+Chapter 7 allows the debtor to discharge certain kinds of unsecured debt.

 Chapter 13 bankruptcy is a reorganization.
-It is also known as a wage earner’s plan because, under Chapter 13, people with steady income propose a plan to pay all or a portion of their debt over three to five years.
-But there is a limit on how much debt an individual can have and qualify to file a Chapter 13 bankruptcy.
+It is also known as a wage earner’s plan because, under Chapter 13, people with steady income propose a plan to pay all or a portion of their debt over a period not to exceed five years.
+There are limits to how much debt an individual can have and qualify to file a Chapter 13 bankruptcy.

 What is a Lien?